pavelstencl/GraphiosTs/README.md

 {
     //Axios request config
     axios?:AxiosRequestConfig;
-    //If true, request will be added to batch queue and merged with other requests. batched?:boolean;
+    //If true, request will be added to batch queue and merged with other requests.
+It requires to have initialized Batch Queue batched?:boolean;
 }
 ```